Example sentinel.conf

 Download the raw file with wget or curl

-wget -O sentinel.conf.example http://exampleconfig.com/static/raw/redis/ubuntu14.04/etc/redis/sentinel.conf
+wget -O sentinel.conf.example https://exampleconfig.com/static/raw/redis/ubuntu14.04/etc/redis/sentinel.conf

-curl http://exampleconfig.com/static/raw/redis/ubuntu14.04/etc/redis/sentinel.conf > sentinel.conf.example
+curl https://exampleconfig.com/static/raw/redis/ubuntu14.04/etc/redis/sentinel.conf > sentinel.conf.example